menuclose

 Final thoughts

-EToro U.K. offers a great experience for beginners.
-In my opinion, the platform is more suited to those looking to trade stocks short-term than those looking to hold funds or invest long-term.
+eToro U.K. offers a great experience for beginners.
+In my opinion, the platform is more suited to those looking to trade stocks short-term than those looking to hold funds or invest long-term, and is also a popular choice for beginners looking to access crypto investments.
 It also offers a good demo account to help people learn about trading without the prospect of losing any real money.

-However, there are some hidden fees and the minimum amount required to open an account is $50.
-If you are looking to trade very small amounts, a platform such as Freetrade, Robinhood, or Trading 212 may be a better fit for you.
+However, there are some hidden fees, and the minimum amount required to open an account is $50.
+If you are looking to trade very small amounts, a platform such as Freetrade, Robinhood, XTB, or Trading 212 may be a better fit for you.

-EToro also does not offer SIPPs, meaning you cannot invest through a pension on eToro.
-However, you can now trade through an eToro ISA for tax-efficient investing.
+eToro also does not offer SIPPs, meaning you cannot invest through a pension on eToro.
+You can trade through an eToro ISA for tax-efficient investing, but eToro's ISA fees are costly compared with other platforms, so may not offer the best value.

 eToro Star Ratings